CiscoDevNet/awesome-webex/CONTRIBUTING.md

 10+ votes will make the resource automatically added.

-## Quality standard
+## Quality standards

 To be on the list, github repositories should adhere to these quality standards:

 - Code functions as documented and expected
-- Generally useful to the wider community of Cisco Spark programmers
+- Generally useful to the wider community of Webex Teams developers
 - Actively maintained
   - Regular, recent commits
   - Or, for finished projects, issues and pull requests are responded to